 - Release.
 We periodically release fixes and new features that have been completed to production.
 If it is important to release quickly, we will do so but, if there isn't anything pressing, we may wait and release more new features at once.
 We do not use scheduled release dates, but our process means that we typically make mini-releases several times per month.

 - Communicate.
-We update the iDeas forum with progress on the timing and release of new features.
+We update the feedback Trello boards with progress on the timing and release of new features.
 Development progress also can be followed by watching the Product Roadmap and Current Development Trello Board.
 Any significant new features are also announced on the ORCID blog and promoted on social media (Twitter and LinkedIn), as well as in our monthly member newsletter and the ORCID API User Group.

 How can I get involved?